bookofproofs/bookofproofs.github.io/_sources/history/19th-century/houel.md

 * After leaving the École Normale Supérieure, Hoüel was appointed as a mathematics teacher to the Collège de Bastia in Corsica in September 1846.
 * A second report states that "M Hoüel is undoubtedly an educated teacher, but he does not have the qualities needed to maintain discipline in a large class."
 The year 1848-49 went very badly and the headmaster of the Royal College of Bordeaux asked for Hoüel to be transferred to a school where the classes were much smaller.
 * The Minister chose not to send Hoüel to a post in or near Paris but instead assigned him a position at the Lycée de Pau, a much lower quality school than the one he had taught in.
-* Hoüel had also had a disappointment in his private life for during his last year in Bordeaux he had sought marriage to Antoinette Lucile Lecerf, the daughter of Daniel Henry Lecerf and Anne Jeanne Perrotte from Caen.
-* Daniel Henry Lecerf refused to allow his daughter to marry Hoüel since he was not earning enough and lived too far from Caen.
 * At Pau, Hoüel received somewhat better reports for 1849-50 although his teaching was said to be too theoretical and he did not enthuse his pupils.
 * On 8 March 1851 Hoüel was appointed to the Lycée de Alençon.
-* Lucile Lecerf's father reluctantly consented to the marriage of his daughter to Hoüel.
-* Jules and Lucile Hoüel began married life at 25 rue de Bretagne, Alençon.
 * The Minister of Education declared on 22 September 1852 that the higher mathematics classes at Alençon were to be closed and Hoüel was to be transferred to the Lycée de Poitiers to teach elementary mathematics.
 * Hoüel, with support from several others, begged to be allowed to remain in Alençon.
-* Jules and Lucile Hoüel's first child, Jeanne, was born on 23 February 1853.
 * Hoüel continued teaching at Alençon and, at the same time, worked on his doctoral thesis.
 * On 18 August 1855, Hoüel submitted two theses to the Faculty of Science in Paris.
 * Urbain Le Verrier was impressed with Hoüel's research work and tried to persuade him to accept a post at the Observatory in Paris.